 Features for Items & Categories

 A feature is a basic attribute of a product item.
-The feature means feature name and feature value.
-A product can be defined by an unlimited number of features which can be inherited in the product hierarchy.
-Features can be accumulated into groups.
-Pimics enables to manage features directly on the Item Card.
-Displaying of product features is user-friendly and easy to use.
-Features can have predefined set of values from which can be selected for an individual item.
-For example, the product feature – colour - can have values: red, green and black.
+It consists of a feature name and a feature value.
+A product can be defined by an unlimited number of features, which can also be inherited through the product hierarchy.
+Features can also be grouped together.
+Pimics lets you manage features directly on the Item Card.
+The product feature display is user-friendly and easy to work with.
+Features can have predefined sets of values that can be selected for an individual item.
+For example, the product feature Color can have values such as red, green, and black.
 Values can be imported from defined standards or entered by the user and marked as internal.

 To create a new Feature

-4. In the field Unit ID, select the unit by which the feature value can be measured (e.g. Inch, Kg, mm etc.).
-Unit Shorthand will be added automatically.
-If there are no Units, create a new one (see more New Catalog Unit).
+- In the Unit ID field, select the unit in which the feature value can be measured (for example, inch, kg, or mm).
+Unit Shorthand is added automatically.
+If there are no units available, create a new one on the Catalog Units page.

-5. In the field Field Type/Field Format, select the one of the following types/formats:
+- In the Field Type/Field Format field, select one of the following types/formats:

 Note

-You can also define the feature which has not any option.
-In this case, you should not create and assign the values.
+You can also define a feature that has no predefined options.
+In that case, do not create or assign any values.

-The features are the characteristics of the entities.
-The feature can be added to an Item/Item group/Product Group/Class and so on.
-Entities can be sorted, ordered and otherwise manipulated based on the features.
+Features are characteristics of entities.
+A feature can be added to an Item, Item Group, Product Group, Class, and other entities.
+Entities can then be sorted, ordered, and otherwise managed based on their features.

 PRECONDITIONS

-• At least one feature or feature group exists (see more [New Feature](#New feature))
+- At least one feature or feature group exists (see To create a new Feature)

-• An item or a category has been created
+- An item or a category has already been created.

 To add feature to an Entity

-1. Open list of entity to which you want to add the Feature (Product Information/ Item or Item group or Product Group or Chapter or Catalogue Group).
+- Open the list of the entity to which you want to add the Feature (for example, Product Information / Item, Item Group, Product Group, Chapter, or Catalog Group).

-2. Open the Card of entity to which you want to add the Feature.
+- Open the card of the entity to which you want to add the feature.

-8. If the Feature uses values, you can specify which values are available for the Item:
+- If the Feature uses values, you can specify which values are available for the item:

-2. In the field Value Allowed, you can specify if the values could be selected as the value of the feature (List must be in Edit List mode) for this Item.
+- In the Value Allowed field, specify whether the values can be selected as values of the feature.
+The list must be in Edit List mode.

-3. Click OK to save settings (If you do any changes, fields Values and Possible Values has been changed).
+- Click OK to save the settings.
+If you make changes, the Values and Possible Values fields are updated.

-9. If the feature uses values you can select Value from the list.
-If the feature does not use values, type in the field Value specific text or number.
+- If the feature uses values, select Value from the list.
+If the feature does not use values, enter the required text or number in the Value field.

-10. The Unit shorthand field is filled automatically based on the Feature.
+- The Unit Shorthand field is filled automatically based on the feature.

 In addition to inheriting features from standard item groups, you can inherit features from other related item entities using Cross Reference Types.
 This provides flexibility to inherit features from any related item entity when needed.